fai1424/HKUST-Job-board-crawler/README.md

 - Make sure to update cookies periodically as they expire
 - The script respects application deadlines and only processes current jobs
-- Generated Excel files are automatically excluded from git (see .gitignore)